-In Greek mythology, Melia stands as a minor yet significant figure.
-She is one of the Meliae, nymphs associated with ash trees, from which mankind was created according to Greek myth.
-Melia is also notably recognized as the mother of several important characters in these ancient narratives.
+In Greek mythology, Melia is one of the Meliae, nymphs associated with ash trees, from which mankind was created.
+Melia is also the mother of several important mythological figures.

 Meliae and the Creation of Man